Links on Android Authority may earn us a commission. Learn more.

 Obsolescence looms large for smart TVs

-Native TV hardware inevitably becomes slower over time, whether because new features are added to the UI, or it’s forced to handle more demanding audio and video.
+Native TV hardware inevitably becomes slower over time, whether because features are added to the UI, or it’s forced to handle more demanding audio and video.
 Roku, for example, has introduced more visual flair to its UI over the years, including themes and animated screensavers.
 Older Roku TVs can handle it with occasional hitching.
-That alone wouldn’t be a problem, but the same TVs sometimes suffer in areas like buffering and video previews for apps like Netflix.
-If they can even handle 4K, it’s not necessarily the best experience.
-Aging is of course an issue with separate streaming devices, too, but the price delta means the cost of upgrading is far less painful than replacing your entire TV set.
+That alone wouldn’t be a problem, but the same TVs sometimes drag when buffering data, or when loading video previews for apps like Netflix.
+If they can even handle 4K, it’s not necessarily a great experience.
+Aging is of course an issue with separate streaming devices as well, but the price delta means the cost of upgrading is far less painful than replacing your entire TV set.

-On a long enough timeline, it’s virtually guaranteed that a TV will lose smart features outright.
+On a long enough timeline, it’s virtually guaranteed that a TV will lose some smart features outright.

 To repeat, long-term features and app compatibility aren’t guaranteed with a streaming accessory either.
-But your wallet won’t feel the hurt buying a new Roku or Chromecast add-on over a four-figure TV.
+But your wallet won’t feel the hurt buying a new Roku or Chromecast add-on over a three- or four-figure TV.

 Software is important, and TVs can’t always keep up

 Software is as crucial as hardware in avoiding obsolescence.
-Standalone streamers are more liable to get feature and security updates than any TV with a custom OS, for the simple reason that TV makers don’t have the software focus you see at companies like Roku or Google.
-For the latter group, platforms are often a core component of their business, generating ad revenue and/or sales from media rentals and downloads.
+Standalone streamers are more liable to get feature and security updates than a TV with a custom OS, for the simple reason that TV makers don’t have the same focus you see at companies like Roku or Google.
+For the latter group, software is often a core component of their business, generating ad revenue and/or sales from media rentals and downloads.
 TV makers are naturally focused on selling hardware, so they tend not to have the resources for frequent updates, or much of anything to gain from them.
 It’s one reason they turn to third-party platforms in the first place.

 Software is as crucial as hardware in avoiding obsolescence.

 Any TV with a proprietary OS can severely hinder your app experience.
 While you can usually access major services like Spotify and Netflix, niche options may be absent, and you’ll likely miss out on many games and non-media apps.
 Even when a TV does have the same apps as other platforms, they may not be up to feature parity.
-Companies always concentrate development where their biggest userbases are.
+Companies always concentrate development around their biggest userbases.

-Additionally there’s the issue of format support.
+Then there’s the issue of format support.
 While there are hard limits imposed by your TV’s specs, sticks and set-tops can still sometimes introduce support for newer standards.
-TVs that could only handle the x264 codec might, for instance, suddenly be able to stream HEVC/H.265, which offers superior bandwidth efficiency, especially when it comes to watching in 4K.
+TVs that could only handle the x264 codec, for instance, might suddenly be able to stream HEVC/H.265.
+That offers superior bandwidth efficiency, especially when it comes to watching in 4K HDR.

 Smart TV vs streaming devices: What should I do when buying a new TV?

 When you’re shopping, focus on size, image quality, and available ports.
 Ignore a TV’s native UI if it can win you a better deal.
-Cinephiles should insist on a TV with 4K resolution, four HDMI 2.x ports, OLED or Mini-LED technology, and Dolby Atmos and Vision.
+Cinephiles should insist on a TV with 4K resolution, two or more HDMI 2.1 ports, an OLED or Mini-LED panel, and support for Dolby Atmos and Dolby Vision.
 These are all relatively common — yet you can sometimes be faced with a subpar native OS if you’re hunting for the best specs.